Signs of stress in dogs

 Barking is normal for dogs, however, excessive vocalization suggests that he is in stress, and by barking excessively he tries to self-soothe.
 Sometimes, dogs do this in order to attain the attention of their owners.
 To avoid this, the dog owner should consider spending some quality time with their furry companion.

 Another sign that your furry companion will display on getting stressed is restlessness.
-It generally occurs when the dog doesn’t feel comfortable in his surrounding due to which he becomes stressed.
+It generally occurs when the dog doesn’t feel comfortable in his surroundings due to which he becomes stressed.

 Decrease in appetite

-Another major change that suggests that your dog is under stress is decreased in the appetite.
+Another major change that suggests that your dog is under stress is decreased appetite.
 On noticing that your furry companion is losing his interest in food then you should consider consulting a veterinarian to know what is bothering him.
+On noticing picky eating behavior in your pooch then you should always consider figuring out the reasons behind it.

 Another sign that your furry companion will display on getting stressed is excessive scratching, this can occur due to lack of proper physical and mental stimulation.
 The dog owner needs to make possible efforts to reduce the stress of his four-legged friend.